 “Wouldn’t it be wonderful to help people find work fulfillment beyond just a job to pay the bills?
 What if I championed individuals, instead client companies, to follow their passions, pursue work that they’d love, and be able to do what they are naturally talented at?”

 Staffing agencies derive income from placements.
 Companies pay them to find candidates for their hard to fill positions.
 In essence, the recruiter is searching for people to plug into companies, not the other way around.
-Something about that process just didn’t feel right to me and it certainly didn’t fit with my vision of the work I wanted to do.
+Something about that process just didn’t feel right to me and it didn’t quite fit with my vision of the work I wanted to do.

 After being downsized from my second staffing agency, I decided it was time to respond to that epiphany and become a Career Consultant and “do it my way.”
 I did some research, identified a local career consultant and offered my services, joining the firm as an associate.
 While employed at Career Momentum Inc., I gained skills in resume writing, administering and interpreting assessments, and how to coach people through career transitions.

 When the events of 9/11 happened, I felt an inner prompting to follow my dream and start my own career consulting /counseling business.
 I looked into the emerging field of Life Coaching and liked the model.
 I enrolled in Coachville, attended teleclasses, seminars, and weekend training intensives.
-(I still take classes, I like adding tools and techniques to my bag of resources).

 In 2003, I launched Career Life Coaching and decided I needed to learn how to run a business.